Chasteberry (Vitex agnus-castus)

 Some potential benefits of chasteberry in perimenopause include:

-It's important to note that while chasteberry is generally considered safe for most women, it may not be suitable for everyone.
-It's always best to consult with a healthcare provider before starting any new supplement, especially if you have underlying health conditions or are taking medications.
+It is important to note that while chasteberry may offer relief for some women experiencing perimenopausal symptoms, it may not work for everyone.
+It is always recommended to consult with a healthcare provider before starting any new supplement, especially if you have underlying health conditions or are taking medications.

 Supplements for Perimenopause